Retail marketing: Channels

 A major retail trend has been the shift to multi-channel retailing.
 To counter the disruption caused by online retail, many bricks and mortar retailers have entered the online retail space, by setting up online catalogue sales and e-commerce websites and apps.
 However, many retailers have noticed that consumers behave differently when shopping online.
 For instance, in terms of choice of online platform, shoppers tend to choose the online site of their preferred retailer initially, but as they gain more experience in online shopping, they become less loyal and more likely to switch to other retail sites.
 Online stores are usually available 24 hours a day, and many consumers in Western countries have Internet access both at work and at home.

 The COVID-19 pandemic has greatly accelerated shoppers move to online grocery shopping, and has led substantial growth in online grocery shopping.
-As a result, retailers have began to invest more in their online platforms and to use the benefits of online shopping such as personalizations, AI, and machine-learning models to help them better understand their customer in all the various channels users can now shop from.
+As a result, retailers have begun to invest more in their online platforms and to use the benefits of online shopping such as personalizations, AI, and machine-learning models to help them better understand their customer in all the various channels users can now shop from.